Pedestrian Accident FAQ

 If you’ve been injured in a pedestrian accident, damages you may be able to recover can include:

 Insurance companies often try to quickly settle claims without taking all of your injuries and injury-related costs into consideration.
 Don’t give up your rights to the compensation you deserve.
-Contact William Mattar, and let us fight for you.
+Contact William Mattar, and let our Buffalo pedestrian accident lawyers fight for you.